... the real-time intrusion detection & prevention system and superordinate firewall manager

 • Each module runs autonomously if once started by the master.

-• Modules are directly (syncronously) fed by the system logger and track reported complains from the related service in real-time with instant measure; i.e. a DROP in the firewall if a configurable limit is exceeded.
+• Modules are directly (synchronously) fed by the system logger and track reported complaints from the related service in real-time with instant measure; i.e. a DROP in the firewall if a configurable limit of 'affairs' is exceeded.
 So detection & reaction happen within milliseconds at the moment of the attack.

-Due to the enormous load speed it makes sense to restart 'watcher' from crontab on a regular basis; e.g. once a day or even every hour.
+Due to the enormous load speed, it makes sense to restart 'watcher' from crontab on a regular basis; e.g. once a day.

-This can keep the 'in memory' firewall clean and compact for best performance.
+This can keep the 'in memory' firewall clean and compact for the best performance.

 Module Architecture